baltimoreheritage/civil-rights-heritage/_pages/criminal-injustice.md

 During the decades after the Civil War, the Baltimore City Police Department frequently broke up public assemblies by African-Americans, as Jeffrey Richardson Brackett noted in his study of _Colored People of Maryland since the War_, writing:

-> ”In this respect, again, the strong influence of the clergy and intelligent leaders, ambitious for the race, seems to be bearing fruit in a general progress.
+> "In this respect, again, the strong influence of the clergy and intelligent leaders, ambitious for the race, seems to be bearing fruit in a general progress.
 The expensive social and the promenade are less popular, and the entertainments and picnics that are held are, as a rule, more creditable.
 The cake-walks and drum-corp matches and there were nine colored drum-corps, a few years ago used often to end with necessary interference of the police, and the patrol-wagon has sometimes been summoned to the assembly halls.
 One who has for years played a violin at dances of the colored people, recalls, with a laugh, how he often had to retreat for safety beneath the stage, and bears witness to the improvement, now.
-But there is still vast room for improvement.”[@brackett_notes_1890, 59]
+But there is still vast room for improvement."[@brackett_notes_1890, 59]

 A powerful example of the consequences of this practice can be found in the case of Daniel Brown’s shooting by Baltimore police officer Patrick McDonald in July 1875.